-Thai green curry is a quick, easy and economical recipe, that’s mild and creamy for an ideal midweek meal or a special supper.
+Thai food is the new Indian - it has swiftly become a favourite across the nation over the past few years.
+And while you'll still see a curry on a Thai restaurant menu, it's likely to be a bit different to that of your local Indian.
+Thai curries are generally creamy and fragrant, with a hit of sweetness and spice.
+And of all the options available, Thai green curry has to be one of the most popular.
+Thai green curry is a quick, easy and economical recipe.
+It's mild and creamy and ideal for either a midweek meal or a special supper.
 Using a ready-made curry paste saves a lot of time but will still give a really authentic and fragrant flavour.
-If you can’t find fish sauce (also called nam pla) then add a splash of light soy sauce.
+If you can't find fish sauce (also called nam pla) then add a splash of light soy sauce.
+And if you like your spice feel free to add some chopped or sliced chillies to the dish.
+We like red chillies for their vivid colour and hint of sweetness but green would work too.
 Instead of the chicken you could use chunks of lean pork fillet or for a seafood version use 450g white fish fillet, cut into chunks and 150g large peeled tiger prawns and simmer for only 10-15 mins.

 - 200g new potatoes, scrubbed and halved

 - 500g skinless chicken thigh fillets, cut into chunks

 - 400ml can coconut milk